Unity-Technologies/com.unity.multiplayer.rfcs/text/0018-message-ordering-guarantee.md

 - All RPC-related classes will need to be renamed from Rpc\* to Message\*.
 This accounts for RpcFrameQueueItem, RpcQueueContainer, RpcQueueProcessor, RpcBatcher, and RpcQueueHistoryFrame.

 - All internal commands must be sent through `RpcQueueProcessor.SendFrameQueueItem()`.
-As a consequence, this also means all internal commands must now build `RpcFrameQueueItem` structs.
+As a consequence, this also means all internal commands must now serialize in a format that can be received via `RpcFrameQueueItem` structs.

+- In order to minimize allocations, `RpcFrameQueueItem` will not actually be created on the sender side.
+Instead, the values necessary to serialize it will be passed as function parameters, just like they currently are in `BeginAddQueueItemToOutboundFrame` and `EndAddQueueItemToOutboundFrame`.
+Additionally, `RpcFrameQueueItem` has some `class` members within it that don't appear to be used on the sender side, so a new `SendFrameQueueItem` can be introduce containing only the used fields to reference queue data for send processing without needing to allocate those unused class members.

 - `RpcQueueContainer.QueueItemType` now contains only three values: `ClientRpc`, `ServerRpc`, and `InternalCommand`. `CreateObject` and `DestroyObject` are removed, and are now a subcategory of `InternalCommand` <sup>[See Question #1]</sup>